neilramaswamy/structured-streaming/docs/guides/stateful/aggregation.md

 # Aggregations in Structured Streaming

-Aggregations over a sliding event-time window ("streaming aggregations") with Structured Streaming are very similar to using `GROUP BY` in batch operations in SQL.
-In a grouped aggregation, aggregate values (such as counts or averages) are maintained for each unique value in the user-specified grouping column.
+Aggregations over event-time windows ("streaming aggregations") with Structured Streaming are similar to using `GROUP BY` in batch operations in SQL: they compute some aggregate value for each value in the grouping columns you specify.

 In Structured Streaming, the grouping column is time, and event-time is the time embedded in the data itself.
 This allows window-based aggregations (such as the number of events every minute) to be just a special type of grouping on the event-time column – each time window is a group and each row can belong to multiple windows (groups).